Pasadena Pregnancy Discrimination Attorneys

 30+ Years of Litigation Experience

+Are you or someone you know experiencing pregnancy discrimination in California?
+Discrimination based on pregnancy or related medical conditions is illegal under both California and federal law.
 At Hadsell Stormer Renick & Dai LLP, our proven, award-winning attorneys take great pride in our reputation for being a longstanding and reliable resource for victims of discrimination.

 We treat every potential client with the respect they deserve, and we understand that your objectives almost certainly involve protecting your privacy and future.
 That is why we will discreetly and effectively build the right legal strategy to help you expose the unlawful practices of your employer.